-In late August Google came out with some news that affected many law firm website directly.
-Pop-ups – which they’re calling “Interstitial’s”.
-Google said that any website that used big blocky pop-ups that took over the screen would have lower search results on mobile devices.
+Google recently released an update that affected both mobile and desktop search results.
+This update addressed a feature that some of our competitor love – chat pop-ups (which they’re calling “Interstitial’s”).
+Google said that any website that used big blocky pop-ups that took over the screen would have lower search with a particular emphasis on mobile search.

 “To improve the mobile search experience, after January 10, 2017, pages where content is not easily accessible to a user on the transition from the mobile search results may not rank as highly.”
 Source